Andy4495/Energia-EducationalBP_MKII/README.md

 ## Installation

-Use the `Code -> Download ZIP` button in GitHub to download the library as a ZIP file.
+Download the Source code (zip) file from the Assets area of the [Releases][10] page.
 Then, from the Arduino GUI, select the `Sketch->Include Library->Add ZIP Library` to install the library.

 ## Usage